vaaas/ts-di-container/README.md

 Only synchronous construction is supported.

-You can manually register injectables using `DIContainer.register`.
+You can manually register injectables using `DIContainer.add`.
 This is primarily useful for registering injectables that are constructed asynchronously.

 # Example